 As a reminder, the suit of Pentacles is driven by feminine energy and represents values related to stability, growth, and material aspects in the life of the Querent or subject of a reading.
 Scholars and academics have connected the suit of pentacles to the classical element of earth, and most of the cards from that suit embody the symbolic attributes of this element, one way or another.

-Minor Arcana card: the Seven of Pentacles
+Upright Seven of Pentacles card

 In the Rider-Waite Smith Tarot deck and most of its derivatives, the illustration of the seven of pentacles is obviously a projection.
 The main character appears to be a gardener, wearing commoner clothes, taking a short rest by putting his weight on his rake after, we assume, a job well done.